facebook/folly/README.md

 <img src="static/logo.svg" alt="Logo Folly" width="15%" align="right" />

+Open source software is, software that users have the ability to run, copy, distribute, study, change, share and improve for any purpose.
+Open source library software's does not need the initial cost of commercial software and enables libraries to have greater control over their working environment.

 Folly (acronymed loosely after Facebook Open Source Library) is a library of C++14 components designed with practicality and efficiency in mind. **Folly contains a variety of core library components used extensively